 BobMarley by Cecille S

-BobMarley and the Wailers captured my heart and imagination the first time I heard them.
-Back then my father didn’t want us kid to listen to the music.
-Marley was the real deal, his lyrics powerful, poetic and inspiring.
+BobMarley and the Wailers captured my heart the first time I heard him.
+Back then my father didn’t want us kids to listen to the music.
+Marley was the real deal, his lyrics powerful, prophetic, poetic and inspiring.
 As a teenager I had the pleasure of seeing the reggae legend perform at Madison Square Garden.
 The police/security guards ushered my ‘rock-god’ friend and I to the stage where we viewed the concert from this vantage position.

 BobMarley was performing the same day my friend was performing.
 Bob at night and my friend in the afternoon.
 I received an invitation call the morning from my friend to accompany him on his private jet for a performance in Philadelphia for 100,000 die hard fans.
 I turned him down.
 Kinda strange as I had never seen him perform.
 We used to jump around singing songs and acting like kids but that’s not the same as performing before thousands of rabid, crazy rock and roller fans.
 What can I say?
 I was attempting to do natural dread locks for Bob’s concert later that night.